 The Spray River loop trail is ideal for hiking, biking, snowshoeing, cross-country skiing and cycling, depending on the conditions and the season.
 With a trailhead within a few hundred feet of the Banff Springs Hotel, it’s a super accessible trail for visitors to the area or for day-trippers from Calgary.

 We fell into the day-trippers category.
-Six of us headed up to Banff for some exercise – followed by a soak in the nearby Banff Hot Springs and a pub dinner at the Banff Springs Hotel.
+Six of us headed up to Banff for some exercise on the Spray River trail – followed by a soak in the nearby Banff Hot Springs and a pub dinner at the Banff Springs Hotel.
 In three hours plus a little time for lunch at the far end of the trail, we hiked 12 kilometres.

 In early December when we did it there wasn’t a lot of snow pack (as is often the case) so though skiable, conditions are not ideal.
 It could easily be snowshoed and as you’ll see in the photos, some people cycled it on bikes with super fat tires.